 In the space of three years, Sorrell turned $50m of his own money into a new giant with a market capitalisation of nearly $8bn.

 It was the sort of trajectory that took him more than 30 years to achieve the first time round, when he built WPP.
 Celebrating his 77th birthday a few weeks ago, he’s been a man in a hurry to overtake the company from which he was ousted in 2018.

-Until recently, it looked like Sorrell was well on course.
+It had looked like Sorrell was well on course.
 If I’d invested in any global comms group, it would have been S4 Capital.
 Unburdened by the legacy of analogue agencies and media, it’s the only big communications group focusing solely on digital.
 That might not serve every client need, but it’s a great point of difference for potential shareholders.
 And Sorrell, although well into his eighth decade, remains an intimidating, hungry driving force.

 An accountant by background, Sorrell has built his businesses through financial engineering as much as client service.
 The constant growth of WPP was powered by debt, and that was serviced through constantly growing the profits of the agencies he acquired.